- Library Vision Statement

 - Appendix 2: Policy Review on "PolyU Examination Paper Database"

 As the learning hub of the University and a dynamic scholarly gateway, the Library strives to facilitate and inspire students and faculty to acquire, create and share knowledge and to excel through education and scholarship.

 Mission of the Pao Yue-kong Library

 The Library actively supports the University’s mission by providing integrated and timely access to high quality scholarly resources, an inspiring environment for intellectual growth and discovery, with responsive and outreaching services delivered by knowledgeable and innovative staff.
-It commits to empower the University community with deep expertise and high aspirations essential to academic excellence, knowledge advancement and life-long learning.
+It commits to empower the University community with deep expertise essential to academic excellence, knowledge advancement and life-long learning.

 Purpose of the Collection Development Policy (CDP)

 In the context of the Library’s mission to provide high quality information resources in support of the University’s educational and research missions, one of the prime objectives of the Library is to excel in its efforts to develop, manage, and preserve an outstanding collection, with particular emphasis on developing a research collection to support high-quality research of international excellence.
 The Library strives to expand the breadth and depth of available information resources, in all formats, to meet the needs of The Hong Kong Polytechnic University (PolyU) community.
 We also place emphasis on providing and facilitating our users to access all information resources in a convenient manner.
 To this end, a collection development policy (CDP) is needed to give direction to and indicate the general collection building principles of the Library.